decentraland-scenes/Portal-quest/README.md

 A simpe example scene that uses quests

+> IMPORTANT: To run this example with `dcl start`, make sure you manually add this to the preview URL `&QUESTS_SERVER_URL=https://quests-api.decentraland.io`

 This quest includes some single tasks, a step based task, and stores arbritrary state that gives the game continuity if you come back.
 It also gives away a POAP reward when the quest is finished.

 Check the file `quest-example.json` to see what was uploaded to the quests server to match this scene.